Lucaskatalahali/condominium-management-system-desktop/README.md

 Academic project developed during my first year of the **Computer Engineering degree at Sakarya Üniversitesi**.

-This project was for the **Object-Oriented Programming using C#, Windows Forms, and Object-Oriented Programming principles**.
+This project was for the **Object-Oriented Programming course using C#, Windows Forms, and Object-Oriented Programming principles**.

 The application is a desktop-based condominium management system that manages buildings, apartments, residents, payments, and access control for shared facilities such as swimming pools and fitness centers.